insin/nwb/docs/guides/ReactApps.md

 There are some changes which can't automatically be patched into a running React app by the [experimental implementation nwb is using](https://github.com/gaearon/react-transform-hmr#react-transform-hmr), or which need to be manually hooked up using Webpack's or Module Replacement API if you want to accept them.

-Passing a `--reload` flag will auto-reload the page when Webpack Hot Module Reloading gets stuck.
+Passing a `--reload` flag will auto-reload the page when Webpack Hot Module Replacement gets stuck.

 #### Automatically Install Missing Dependencies